LaunchCode-Education-Archived/skills-back-end-csharp/csharp4python/classes-and-objects-interfaces/README.md

 We've created a `PetOwner` class that encapsulates the behavior that could apply to any pet (any `IFeedable`, actually), and have `CatOwner` extend `PetOwner`.
 This allows other classes to extend `PetOwner` to make, say, a `DogOwner` that knows how to play fetch with their pet, or a `HorseOwner` that knows how to ride their pet.
 It also reduces the dependency of the `FeedThePet` method on the specific type of pet, since it doesn't need to care.

-To use this new class design, we can look at the exact same sample code from above:
+To use this new class design, we can revise the sample code from above like so:

 ```csharp
 HouseCat suki = new HouseCat("Suki", 12);